Morus alba: Cultivation

+Mulberry cultivation is generally found in both tropical and temperate regions, although the temperature of 24-28 °C is ideal for cultivating mulberry.
+Mulberry thrives from 28 °N and 55 °N latitude under varying climatic conditions ranging from temperate and tropical situated north of the equator.
+It grows well in areas where annual rainfall varies between 600 and 2500 mm with a minimum of nine to 13 hours of sunshine per day.
+Mulberry can be grown up to 4000 m above sea level.
+Mulberry blooms well in warm, rich, fertile, well-drained, loamy to clayey soils, porous with strong moisture-holding ability.
+The optimal soil pH range is 6.2–6.8.
+Because mulberry is a hardy crop, the soil moisture can be used to a greater extent by these plants.
+However, the analysis of India's soils stated that the status of sodium (Na), potassium (K), and phosphorus (P) should be set.
+When some deviation occurs then the insects or fungi will attack mulberry plants.

+Although the trees can be reproduced by seed, to maintain the proprieties of the mothertree, mulberry are usually reproduced by stem cutting, or sometimes by grafting.
+Depending on what the mulberry trees are used for, production of fodder, timber, leaves for silkworms or fruit, several cultivation systems are possible, such as hedges, trees or pollarded trees.

+The tree is vigorous and characterized by good disease resistance, as many parts of the tree (bark, leaves, etc.) are rich in antimicriobial and antifungal compounds.

+History

 Cultivation of white mulberry to nourish silkworms began more than 4,700 years ago in China and has since been introduced in other countries.
 The Ancient Greeks and Romans cultivated the mulberry for silkworms.
 At least as early as 220 AD, Emperor Elagabalus wore a silk robe.
 It was introduced into other parts of Europe in the twelfth century and into Latin America after the Spanish conquest in the fifteenth century.
 In 2002, 6,260 km2 of land were devoted to the species in China.

 It has been grown widely from the Indian subcontinent west through Afghanistan and Iran to southern Europe for more than a thousand years for leaves to feed silkworms.